-- The DO output cooling (NO) is closed.
-This change of state must be used to force open any registers placed on the air distribution network (LOBBY constant pressure network) - The normal operation fan setpoint is used and an adjustable offset (positive or negative) is applied if this is set.
+The DO output cooling (NO) is closed.
+This change of state must be used to force open any registers placed on the air distribution network (LOBBY constant pressure network)

+The normal operation fan setpoint is used and an adjustable offset (positive or negative) is applied if this is set.

-10. Anti-icing function by reducing the air volume
+11. Anti-icing function by reducing the air volume

-dropping too low, which could lead to the icing of its water vapour and thus the clogging of the exchanger.
+By reducing the air volume in the supply air stream, this function prevents the temperature of the return air stream from dropping too low, which could lead to the icing of its water vapour and thus the clogging of the exchanger.
 This function can be considered when the building is heated mainly by generators whose energy cost is cheaper than if an electric Joule heat exchanger is used to preheat the fresh air, or when there are power supply/power constraints.
 In effect, the function limits the electrical power consumed by the machine, which is particularly useful in certain countries or regions during the winter.
 It should be noted that stopping/reducing the supply air volume and maintaining the return air volume at the nominal value requires fresh air inlets at the windows (or any other similar device) in order to control the pressure in the building and the minimum air volume at the return.